JiaojiaoYe1994/jiaojiaoye.github.com/README.md

 ![Profil](imgs/profil.jpg)

-Perception Intern at Robert Bosch GmbH

-Master student of Electrical and Computer Engineering,

-Technical University of Munich, Germany

-I'm a master student at TUM, working on computer vision, machine learning and robot control.
+I'm currently pursuing my master degree at Eletrical and Computer Engineering Department, Technical University of Munich, Germany.
+At the same time, now I'm doing a Internship about Perception based on GAN technique at Robert Bosch GmbH.

+Before this, 2016 I got my Bachelor of Engineer at Zhejiang University in China.
+Through different lectures and projects, I have obtained the chance to be exposed to the field of artificial intelligence, robotics, data analysis and computer vision.
+I am particularly keen to do some research on the application of artificial intelligence, especially the combination of Robotics and Artificial Intelligence.

 **Email:** jiaojiao.ye@tum.de

 [GitHub](https://github.com/JiaojiaoYe1994) | [Linkedin](https://www.linkedin.com/in/jiaojiao-ye-99830b14a/)

+### Research Interest
+* **Machine Learning**: Generative Model, Reinforcement Learning, Feature Representation, Classification, High Dimension Reduction
+* **Robotics**: Trajectory Planning, Motion Control
+* **Computer Vision**: Image Synthesis, Image Manipulation

 ### Projects